 Westinghouse Metalic Flame Arc Lamp (cir-1910)

-By Michael Spadafora; posted January 2, 2023
+By Mike Spadafora; posted January 2, 2023

-View Original (3233 x 2991) 1241KB
+View Original: Click to zoom, then click to magnify (3233 x 2991) 1241KB

 This 1910's era arc lamp was intended for outdoor series circuit pole line street lighting.
 It employs a long consumable upper electrode rod which has a conductive an iron wire core.
 The rod is comprised of compressed magnetite (iron oxide), titanium dioxide, and chromite .
 The illuminating arc is formed when the top magnetite rod is struck against a small button made of stacked copper plaited steel washers mounted in the lower electrode holder.
 These lamps were used on 4 amp DC constant current circuits.